ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-gb.md

 >[!warning]
 >
-> We strongly recommend that you use an empty "root folder" to avoid any conflicts with another of your websites.
+> We strongly recommend that you use an empty root folder to avoid conflicts with other websites.
 Ensure that the destination folder does not contain any items before moving the files.
 >

 >[!primary]